open-tale/open-tale.github.io/_docs/05-skills.md

 * The maximum range is equal to 1m.

-* If the SP is higher than the target's Willpower, the target gets marked with a Distracted mark of level SP.
+* If the SP is higher than the target's Resolve, the target gets marked with a Distracted mark of level SP.

-* A character with a Distracted mark has 1 less point of Willpower.
+* A character with a Distracted mark of level *X* has *X*/4 (rounded up) less point of Resolve.

 * The Distracted mark wears off in the beginning of the target's next turn.